What is The Dip?

 Devices are changing our lives and the way our families interact.

-So many of us are addicted.
+So many of us are dependent.
 The impact is altering society.

-When we ignore the issue, our children lose their tempers, our partners are distant and we succumb to an unstoppable urge to check our phones.
+When we ignore the issue, our children lose their tempers, our partners may be distant and we procrastinate and may succumb to an urge to check our phones.

 The Dip explains what is happening and how to regain control.